 Nighttime flash is better described as a "steady pulse", which stitches attention grabbing pulses within a lower steady beam that's better for distance perception.
 It works well, and consumes the least amount of energy to boot.

 Nighttime steady mode didn't sound very useful on the spec sheet at only 5 lumens output.
-It's more usable than the 5 lumens suggest, and I do find myself using this mode in calm, low risk nighttime scenarios.
+Don't let that fool you.
+Directed through the focussing lens, this is more usable than what the lumens spec suggests.
+I find myself using this battery sipping mode in calm, low risk nighttime scenarios.
 I'd subjectively rate it as a step behind the Planet Bike Superflash Turbo's steady mode.

 I can strongly recommend the Bontrager Flare R/RT for every cyclist (new purchasers can jump in with the CAD$77 2018 V2.0 Flare RT, which offers some improvements but also some significant regressions).
 The Flare RT is one of my all-time favourite and most important pieces of cycling equipment.
 The age of the daylight visible high performance taillight has arrived.
 It's high time that these be regarded as mandatory equipment for everyone riding where's there any chance of sharing the road with high speed/high density motorized traffic, i.e. where long range rear visibility is absolutely crucial.
 Daylight visible high performance taillights are the most powerful defense yet for rear end collisions which too often end up being tragedies.
 Get them.
 Use them.